·

 Out of all Bullet Journal supplies, getting a perfect journal has been my top goal.

-There are so many notebook brands out there, but I’ve always had an eye on the Nuuna journal, and boy oh boy!
+There are so many notebook brands out there, but I’ve always had an eye on the Nuuna journal, and boy, oh boy!

-I’m so happy to say I finally got my hands on one, and by the time I’m writing this journal I’ve been using it for 3 months.
-So here is my comprehensive review.
+I’m so happy to say I finally got my hands on one, and by the time I’m writing this review, I’ve been using it for several years.

-In the end, I actually switched to using a different brand.
-But I still have a soft spot for Nuune journals.
+I still have a soft spot for Nuune journals.
 In my opinion, whatever the drawbacks, Nuuna is still a fantastic and very unique notebook.

-And if not – there are several blog posts linked at the end of the post with other options you might want to consider.
+So, I really hope this post will help you figure out if this is the right notebook for you.
+If not – there are several blog posts linked at the end of the post with other options you might want to consider.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!